lyteword/chspurgeon-tod/volume-1/psalm-24.md

 singing in their turns, and both joining at the close—

-## "For he hath founded it upon the seas,
+For he hath founded it upon the seas,

 And established it upon the floods."